Original Prototype TCG Card Guide

 ZG Kakuna #014 Forest / Grassland Pokémon –– No difference besides Alpha being Lv.20

-ZG Beedrill #015 Forest / Grassland Pokémon –– This one is interesting… the attacks are all the same, name and effect-wise.
+ZG Beedrill #015 Forest / Grassland Pokémon –– This one is interesting… the attacks from Prototype to Final are all the same, name and effect-wise (except for the Prototype version which did damage only).
 However you can see the devs honing in the costs and damage of them over time.

 ZC Pidgey #016 Sky Pokémon –– Most prototype cards simply have either the standard “2x” weakness or “half” resistance.
 However, Proto-Pidgey has a new effect: “invincible from all Ground-type attacks”.
 Otherwise all cards from Alpha to Final are the same, except for Beta Whirlwind costing ZC less.